 I married into a food-loving family.
 My husband grew up baking zucchini bread, soft pretzels, and these no-bake cookies with his siblings.
 He said he made these no-bakes so many times growing up that he could mix them together in his sleep.
 Partly because they’re so easy and partly because everyone craves chocolate and peanut butter at bedtime, right?!

 Simply put, these are awesome cookies.
+They’re as classic as a good batch of chocolate chip cookies or sugar cookies.
 And after one bite, you’ll understand exactly what the fuss is about.
 Let’s do it!

 There are a billion and a half recipes for no-bakes on the internet and most of them call for the same ingredients as our family recipe.
 What makes each recipe a little different, though, is the ratio of ingredients.
 More butter, less sugar, more cocoa, less peanut butter… you get the idea.
 Our recipe, in my eyes and on my tastebuds, perfects that ratio.
 There’s just enough sugar, just enough cocoa, and definitely enough peanut butter.

 - Butter: Like all the best desserts, butter and sugar make the base of this recipe.